Italy woos Unesco with 'magical' espresso coffee rite

-NAPLES (AFP) - A shot of dark, velvety coffee is more than just a quick caffeine hit: Italy's espresso is a prized social and cultural ritual the country considers a national heritage worthy of Unesco status.
+NAPLES • A shot of dark, velvety coffee is more than just a quick caffeine hit: Italy's espresso is a prized social and cultural ritual the country considers a national heritage worthy of Unesco status.

 Italians knock back some 30 million espressos a day, from Venice to Sicily, in porcelain cups or little glasses, with or without a splash of milk - and see each one as a gesture of friendship.

-"The espresso is an excuse to tell a friend you care," says Massimiliano Rosati, owner of the Gambrinus cafe in Naples, which helped prepare the bid for a place on the UN's list of the world's intangible heritage.
+"The espresso is an excuse to tell a friend you care," said Mr Massimiliano Rosati, owner of the Gran Caffe Gambrinus in Naples.
+He helped prepare the bid for a place on the United Nations' list of the world's intangible heritage.

 "They are drunk every day, at any hour.
-It's a shared moment, a magical moment," he told AFP.
+It's a shared moment, a magical moment," he said.

 The gleaming machine behind the marble counter clanks and hisses as the barista tamps the ground coffee into the portafilter, clicks it into place and flicks a switch to shoot near-boiling water through it.